Important Notice: In Oregon, POLST forms can be completed virtually or by phone.

 - Appropriate Use of POLST - OR Medical Board

-- Office of Dev Disability Services Fact Sheet
+- Office of Developmental Disability Services Fact Sheet

 Virtual & Verbal Orders – Explained